Reem-Nosbaum/Forkify/README.md

    ```bash
    npm install
    ```

-## Running the App

-Once the installation is complete, you can run the Forkify Recipe App by using the following command:
+4. Once the installation is complete, you can run the Forkify Recipe App by using the following command:

 ```bash
 npm start